 Tip: One of the easiest things you can do to support staff in terms of technology and IT is to provide a work-from-home or work-from-anywhere document.

 In this document, use print screen images to show your team how to achieve the IT tasks they might not know how to do.
-Also, include direct links to software and whatever other information will make their life much easier and make their work more productive for you.
+Also, including direct links to software and whatever other information will make their life much easier and make their work more productive for you.

 3. Empower and Reward Employees When Managing Staff Working from Home (WFH) or WFA

 Just because employees work from home and you cannot see them as they work, it does not mean that they do not want to be appreciated.

-When employees are working from home, use this as a chance to empowering your team.
+When employees are working from home, use this as a chance to empower your team.
 Give them some ownership over their job and the ability to make certain decisions without having to ask a superior all the time.